janschill/cern-solid-code-investigation/report/review-solid-spec.md

 ETag is an HTTP header field for Web cache validation, which allows a client to make conditional requests.

+### Auxiliary resource

+"An auxiliary resource may provide supplementary information about a given Solid resource, or affect how that resource and others associated with it are processed, served, or interpreted."

+#### Examples

+"A binary JPEG image linked to an auxiliary resource that includes information describing that binary JPEG."

+This describes an ACL resource:

+"A container linked to an auxiliary resource that includes access control statements for that container and the resources that belong to it."

 ### Solid sub-specifications